Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

   All transaction are performed using db.engine.begin().
 This ensures that whenever a database transaction is started it happens in the same transaction.

+## display.py

+### Review comments
+- In display.py, in the first query, you should also filter by user_id, and use this: WHERE ca.name = :card_name AND co.user_id = :user_id.
+This makes it so that each user can only get their own collection.

+### Review comments not accepted
+- In display.py, there's no validation to prevent displaying the same card multiple times.
+A user could add the same card to their display multiple times.
+This doesn't make sense from a user interface perspective.
+The endpoint should check if a card is already being displayed before adding it again.

+     This is already taken care in the below code segment if len(in_collection) == 0:
+        raise HTTPException(status_code=404, detail="Card not in user's collection") elif len(current_display) == 4:
+        raise HTTPException(status_code=403, detail="User's display is full")
+    elif card_name in current_display:
+        raise HTTPException(status_code=403, detail="Card is already in user's display")

+## packs.py

+### Review comments